ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   Job name.
 Required.

 `--enable value`
-:   Enable the job or not.
+:   Enable the job.
 The job is disabled by default.

 `--fields value`
 :   Define the list of log fields to be included in log files.
 Multiple fields can be separated by commas and use command [`ibmcloud cis logpush-available-fields DNS_DOMAIN_ID`] to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
 Note that fields are expected to be case sensitive.